 It was Ginyu's turn to look indignant.
 "Preposterous.
 No such thing."
 He fixed a very serious stare on Krillen's small black eyes and lowered his booming voice so that the barmaid and the fiddle player who had been eavesdropping almost had to strain their ears to hear him.
 "Then… perhaps a deal."

 Krillen narrowed his eyes suspiciously.
 "What kind of a deal?"

 "A contract.
 A gentlemen's agreement.
-I believe the common term is 'you scratch my back and I'll scratch yours'," said Ginyu with an odd quirk of his lips.
+I believe the vulgar common term is 'you scratch my back and I'll scratch yours'," said Ginyu with an odd quirk of his lips.
 He may have been a pirate, but he liked to think of himself as a well-read, fine-bred gentleman of the sea and quite above such common language.
 It quite escaped his notice that he was a complete idiot.
-"There must be some kind of favour I can do for you."
+"There must be something you find yourself in need of."